The Liberty Alliance and OASIS have reached another milestone in their collaborative efforts to drive the convergence

 ID-WSF 2.0 is being released in three phases and the first draft release focuses primarily on SAML 2.0 support.
 In addition, the first public draft includes early support for the subscription/notification feature, which notifies Web service clients of subsequent changes to identity resources, according to Paul Madsen of NTT's Information Sharing Platform Laboratory and a co-chair of Liberty's Technology Expert Group.

 The second and third phases of ID-WSF 2.0 will center on particular use cases and requirements defined by Liberty members.
+Phases two and three are slated for completion by the end of 2005.

 "Subsequent releases of ID-WSF 2.0 will include support for group/role management for users (e.g., sending an e-mail to all the members of a soccer team), multi-user interactions (e.g., helping parents locate their children) and intelligent devices (e.g., smart phones)," Madsen said.